-I am greatly honoured and humbled to have been featured as one of the Top 10 African Travel Blogs listed on Africa.com.
-Thank you very much for the interest and much appreciated recognition.
-For their full post please see below.
+I am greatly honoured to have been featured as one of the Top 10 African Travel Blogs listed on Africa.com.
+Thank you for your interest and much-appreciated recognition.
+Here’s the list below.

 ‘One of the greatest pleasures for many travellers is getting the chance to travel extensively through the great African continent.
 For some travel aficionados, journeying across Africa has become their unofficial career and they’ve documented their incredible travels on a variety of interesting and thrilling travel blogs.
 Some bloggers use their special skills for telling a great story to showcase the great continent; others tap into a more specialized skill like their experiences working with animals or local communities to add texture and context to their blogs.

 All the best African travel blogs have colour, personality and take you on a visual tour of Africa’s countries and cultures.
 The only qualifier here is that the blogs need to be independent and personal – here are some of the most outstanding African travel blogs you have to start reading now.

 Moroccan travel enthusiast and food lover, Amanda, is based in Marrakech and travels extensively throughout the region documenting the food, drink and varied cultures of Morocco.
 Her favorite part of the country includes the immense and awe-inspiring coastline, and she highly recommends taking the time to stop and sip the mint-tea while experiencing Moroccan culture.